evpo/light-state-machine/README.md

 # Light State Machine

-Simple state machine for different purposes.
-It comes with an example uri parser implementation that uses the state machine to parse URI's.
+This is a simple generic state machine.
+It comes with an example URI parser implementation that uses the state machine to parse URI's.

 The state machine supports `CanEnter`, `CanExit`, `OnEnter`, `OnExit` event handlers.
 There is also a special `FailState` that can follow any state.
 The first state is always `StartState` and the final states are either `EndState` or `FailState`.